-Our innovative and supportive Drama Department provide our pupils with endless opportunities to take ownership for their own creativity, encouraging pupils to put on their own plays and theatrical evenings, for example our first monologue evening led entirely by our senior pupils and most notably the staging of 'Blue' a play written and directed by a Sixth Form pupil.
+Our innovative and supportive Drama Department provide our pupils with endless opportunities to take ownership for their own creativity, encouraging pupils to put on their own plays and theatrical evenings.

 Pupils are also given the opportunity to participate in a variety of other dramatic performances for both the stage and screen, most recent examples include our short monologue film 'The Party' and the annual Forest Scholars play, directed by our very talented 16+ scholars.
 Our pupils benefit from an excellent range of high-quality, purpose-built facilities, including the 350-seat Deaton Theatre with its state-of-the-art lighting and sound equipment, and Theatre Manager.